akiraspeirs/future-ideas/README.md

 # future-ideas
-My ideas about a possible future of software development.
-I feel these are all achievable with today's technology.
+My ideas about a possible direction of software development.
+I feel these are relatively achievable with today's technology.

 ## High-level goals
 * Your IDE visualises live production data flowing through your application's code paths.